arnaud4d/documentation/docs/API/4DNetkit.md

 End if
 ```

-Now you can execute the method and check if the recipient address gets the email.
+5. Execute the method, your browser opens a page, allowing you to authenticate.

+6. Log in to your Microsoft Outlook account and check that you've received the email.